theoxo/self-repair/README.md

 *Note: the below only applies if you want to use this code base to run new self-repair experiments on HumanEval yourself.
 You do not need to worry about this if you are merely interested in replicating the figures and results from this paper.*

 This code base uses a modified version of HumanEval, in which it is easier to extract error messages from failed assertions.
 This can be downloaded from [people.csail.mit.edu/theoxo/data/HumanEval_with_assertion_messages.jsonl.gz.gpg](https://people.csail.mit.edu/theoxo/data/HumanEval_with_assertion_messages.jsonl.gz.gpg); you can then decrypt it with `gpg -d` using the password `theoxoiclr2024` and unpack it with `gunzip`, after which it can be used as a drop-in replacement for `HumanEval.jsonl` in your local installation of HumanEval.

+## A Note on APPS

+*Note: the below only applies if you want to use this code base to run new self-repair experiments on APPS yourself.
+You do not need to worry about this if you are merely interested in replicating the figures and results from this paper.*

+Due to dependencies on an internal project, one function (`exec_sample`) has been left unimplemented in `src/apps/apps.py`.
+If you want to make use of the APPS part of the source code, you must implement this function; see the doc-string for pointers.

 ## Repository Structure
 - `src/`: source code used to run the experiments.